Frequently Asked Questions

 At this point, it is uncertain whether fees like this one can be assessed to restricted funds.
 Restricted funds include contracts & grants, designated funds, restricted endowments & FFEs funds, and restricted gifts.
 These account for 65-75% of air trips booked by the UC Berkeley campus.
 A streamlined way to assess a fee to restricted funds is currently not available and trying to assess the fee at the trip level would create many transactions not warranted to for the fee level.
 Instead, units have opted to cover the fee assessment centrally or cascade the costs through their department.
 The Office of Sustainability continues to seek ways to assess the fee to restricted funds more easily and closer to the trip level.

-How can I view transactions for restricted funds?
+How can I view data about the air trips in my department booked with restricted funds?

-The Office of Sustainability provides the unit COAs with detailed data on the air trips taken during the year for their own analysis (both travel booked with restricted and unrestricted funds).
-Opt-in units participate in a once a year true-up for the fee for all the trips booked with restricted funds.
+At the beginning of each calendar year, the Office of Sustainability provides the COAs of the Opt-in units with detailed data on the air trips taken during the year booked with restricted funds.
+Opt-in unitsparticipate in an annual true-up for the fee for all the trips booked with restricted funds.
 The transaction is a simple once-a-year transfer of funds from the unit to the Office of Sustainability’s air travel carbon mitigation fee fund.
+Units that have not opted into the program can request data about trips funded by restricted funds during the previous calendar year by emailing: sustainability@berkeley.edu

 How can I view the transactions for unrestricted funds?